Royal Rajasthan

 Elephant carvings at the entrance of the Karni Mata Temple, Deshnoke, Rajasthan, India

-After an incredible tour of the Royal Rajasthan, we are driven to Delhi where we check in at Holiday Inn Express Transit hotel for day room until 8:00 PM.
-After dinner we board our flight forhome.
+After an incredible tour of the Royal Rajasthan, we are driven to Delhi where we check in at Holiday Inn Aerocity / Tauras Sarovar Portico for day room for 02 Hours.
+After dinner we board our flight home.
 We bid farewell to India after what will have been a memorable journey into history, culture, art, architecture, making new friends and lots of memories.
+(B, D)

 B=Breakfast, L=Lunch, D=Dinner